 ACTION 3

-Host regular symposium or scientific conference on marine litter in the Arctic, focusing on the latest scientific knowledge and the best practices to deal with this challenge.
-Can potentially include a new conference/webinar series/add to UNEP´s Massive Open Online Courses (MOOC) for educators on marine debris.
+Host regular symposium or scientific conference on marine litter in the Arctic in conjuction with other AC WGs with a focus on litter and microplastics, focusing on the latest scientific knowledge and the best practices to deal with this challenge.
+Regular symposium may be supplemented by a new conference/webinar series/add to UNEP´s Massive Open Online Courses (MOOC) for educators on marine debris.

 ACTION 4